storacha/specs/w3-provider.md

 The `nb.consumer` MUST be set to the same DID as [`nb.consumer`](#get-nbconsumer) of the [`provider/get`] request.

-> ⚠️ Omitting `nb.consumer` is equivalent of `did:*` and allows delegate to add arbitrary number of consumers to the provider
+> ⚠️ Omitting `nb.consumer` allows delegate to add arbitrary number of consumers to the provider

 ### add `nb.request`